-- the backup is split into several files - the backup is located in Acronis Cloud Storage, on an FTP/SFTP server, CD, or DVD.
+the backup is split into several files

+• the backup is located in Acronis Cloud Storage, on an FTP/SFTP server, CD, or DVD.
-Universal Restore is not available when:

-- the backup is located in Acronis Secure Zone - you have chosen to use Acronis Active Restore (p.
-235)

-This is because these features are primarily meant for instant data recovery on the same machine.
+Universal Restore is not available when the backup is located in Acronis Secure Zone.
+This is because Acronis Secure Zone is primarily meant for instant data recovery on the same machine.